 2. Facebook

 If the platform plays a role in your restaurant’s social media strategy, make sure it’s up to date and active from a content publishing perspective.
-The benefit of Facebook as a restaurant review website is that you can actively engage with those leaving the feedback, in addition to running ads around upcoming promotions and events.
+The benefit of Facebook as a restaurant review website is that you can actively engage with those leaving feedback, in addition to running ads around upcoming promotions and events.

 You can use the tools Facebook Business provides for building out a Page complete with location information, contact info, a link to your website, photos, reservation widgets, and more.
 With thorough information inputs, it becomes a one-stop shop for building your restaurant brand and appealing to potential customers.